MultiSafepay/docs/content/payments/about-payments/declined-status.md

     - /credit-cards-user-guide/declined-status/
 ---

-The table below shows possible reasons for the **Declined** status, which may appear in the relevant **Transaction details** page in your MultiSafepay dashboard.
+The table below shows possible reasons why a credit card payment may be declined.

 Only the customer can contact their credit card issuer to find out the specific reason.